james-jw/mongodb-rest-api/README.md

     For example: <code>/rest/v1/events</code></p>

     <h2>Pagination</h2>
-    All collection endpoints, whether querying or grouping will be returned as a pageable list.
+    All collection endpoints, whether querying or grouping will return a pageable list.
 For example:

     <pre><code>{
     "@context": "{metadata-base-reference}",